LGBTQ psychology: Noneffective or harmful treatment methods

 Conversion therapy focuses on altering homosexual and/or transgender individuals to heterosexual and cis-gender identities.
 Conversion therapy consists of a variety of approaches ranging from aversion and hormonal therapy, to religious-based techniques such as threats of eternal damnation or use of prayer.
 Little empirical evidence exists for CT, as most evidence is anecdotal or lacks acknowledgement of participants potentially faking or experiencing dissonance-induced rationalization.
 Long-term effects of CT, such as decreased overall sex drive, shame, fear, low self-esteem, and increased depression and anxiety have been observed in individuals that participated in CT programs.
-Due to the lack of scientific support, association with psychosocial health problems, and rejection of the practice by organizations like the American Psychiatric Association (APA), use of conversion therapy is often considered ethically problematic.
+Due to the lack of scientific support, association with psychosocial health problems, and rejection of the practice by organizations like the American Psychiatric Association, use of conversion therapy is often considered ethically problematic.
 Given the above concerns, there are multiple countries and various U.S. jurisdictions banning conversion therapy.